iriselva/Module3-DOM/README.md

 > **Game Play**
 > + To play the game press the start button or space bar on the keyboard
-> + Then use the arrow keys to move the worm and grab some food
+> + Use the arrow keys to move the worm and grab some food
 > + On the left you can see your time in seconds
 > + On the right you can see your game score
 > + Below you can see your Highscore so Try to beat it!